Women in prairie with wildflowers

 Monitoring Prairie Park prairie

-In May 2023, four KU ecologists began a year-long study to monitor of the Prairie Park prairie remnant, following the accidental broadcast spraying there by the City of Lawrence.
-We will post updates on the project, along with photos, here.
+From May 2023 through June 2024, KU ecologists monitored the Prairie Park prairie remnant, following the accidental broadcast spraying there by the City of Lawrence.
+We will present findings at a seminar at KU in spring 2025.

 Learn more